ulises-jeremias/rofi-themes/README.md

 # Themes Collection for Rofi Launcher

+> This themes collection is a set of themes created from the work done by [Lr Tech](https://github.com/lr-tech) on this [repository](https://github.com/lr-tech/rofi-themes-collection).

 ## What is Rofi?

 Rofi is A window switcher, Application launcher and dmenu replacement.